PatSvedberg/gameversity-react/README.md

 * **Create**
 <br />

 Users have the ability to register new accounts.
 Following registration, they can create their own tutorials and post comments on their own or others' tutorials.
 * **Read**
 <br />

 Both authenticated and unauthenticated users can view and read tutorials as well as user profiles.

 * **Update**
 <br />

 Users, while logging in, can modify tutorials they've created, edit their comments, and update their bio, avatar, username, and password.

 * **Delete**

 <br />
 Authenticated users have the option to delete their own tutorials and comments.

+# Future Features

+* Initially, I had an idea to add a feature to the tutorial creation form.
+Instead of having an "instructions" section, I wanted to include a section called "steps" at the bottom of the page.
+In this section, users could provide information using a text field and upload images for each step.
+They would be able to add as many steps as they wanted.
+I managed to implement this feature in the backend, but I encountered difficulties while working on it in React.
+I asked my mentor and reached out to tutor support twice, but unfortunately, I couldn't find a solution.
+I believe the problem was that each step needed its own model with a connection to the tutorial.
+However, since the tutorial wasn't technically created until the user clicked the submit button, I struggled to find a way around it.
+Since I had already spent a lot of time on it, I decided to opt for a simpler solution for now.
+However, I have kept the step model for future implementation.

 # Testing
 ## Manual testing